Chaos Theory Part 2

 Verse 5: God called the light “day” and the darkness he called “night.”
 And there was evening, and there was morning — the first day.

-The first task that I have is to at least establish that the period prior to Verse 4 might have contained chaotic behavior on the part of the physical universe.
-Well, the earth was formless, and even though the heavens had been created, they contained no stars or other heavenly bodies.
-(Was there energy, or dark energy?)
+My first task is to establish that the period prior to verse 4 contained chaotic behavior.
+Well, the earth was “formless and empty,” and even though the heavens had been created they contained no stars or other heavenly bodies.
+(Those weren’t created until verse 14.)
 I don’t think that chaos was out of the question.
-Some translations of the Hebrew word for “formless” are chaos, confusion, disorder, chaotic mass, and complete chaos.
+Some alternate translations of the Hebrew word for “formless” are chaos, confusion, disorder, chaotic mass, and complete chaos.
 Some alternate translations to “empty” are void, nothing, empty space, and bottomless emptiness.
 Those words applied to the earth.
-There aren’t any words, in the Bibles that I own, specifically about the heavens before verse 4.
+Notice that in verse 2, the earth is described as formless and empty, and yet there are “waters.”
+How can something empty have waters, whatever those were?
+The earth was in a strange state, to say the least, and so were the “heavens” (which were everything other than earth).
+I don’t claim to know everything about what scientists or mathematicians might have theorized or even observed experimentally in a particle collider that would apply in this instance, but I maintain my opinion that chaos was at least a possibility

-Why do I think that the Lord established order, and chaos ended, when light and darkness were separated?
-At least some level of ordered was created.
-Limits were set on the amount of darkness in the universe.
+Why do I think that the Lord established order — and chaos ended — when light and darkness were separated?
+At least some level of order was created.
+Limits were set on the amount and distribution of darkness in the universe.
 The Hebrew word for darkness can also be translated as confusion, uncertainty, ignorance, obscurity, disorder, death, destruction, misery, wickedness, and sorrow.
 Not fun.
-Definitely something that we want to have limited.
+Definitely something that we want to have limited and ordered by God.
+And if darkness became ordered in some way, so did light.
 Notice that the Lord didn’t say that anything was “good” before the creation of light.
 In 1 John 1:5, we are told this: “This is the message we have heard from him [Jesus] and declare to you: God is light; in him there is no darkness at all.”
-That’s a mouthful, and that’s utterly essential, as I am sure that you know!
+That’s a mouthful, and that’s utterly essential!

 The fact that humankind were born into an orderly universe says something about what the Lord intended for us.
 The fact that the Lord placed limits upon what Adam and Eve were allowed to do in Eden says something about the orderly behavior required of us by God.